OffchainLabs/genesis-file-generator/README.md

 Follow the build instructions of the repository and obtain the creation bytecode in the artifacts json file.

-Note that on-chain instances are deployed using CREATE, so the address will likely be different.
+Note that on-chain instances are deployed using CREATE, so the target address will likely be different.
 On-chain deployments of this contract can be found in EAS [repository](https://github.com/ethereum-attestation-service/eas-contracts#deployments).

 ### EAS v1.4.0